titzer/RiffHound/beatmapper/implementation-plan.md

 A standalone native application for macOS and Linux that allows users to load audio tracks and interactively produce beatmaps and section maps in the timeseries format defined in `format-spec.md`.
-The emphasis is on fast, accurate beat placement with bulk tools for interpolation and extrapolation, driven by a spectrogram view.
+The emphasis is on fast, accurate beat placement via manual, semi-automated, and automated mechanism, bulk tools for interpolation and extrapolation.
+The main user interface provides a spectrogram and a timeline view of beats and sections.

 ---